orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 *Let's try for [[2024-12-31]] ; - Yearly excerpt of thoughts*

+"Capturing: What is the essence of differences and similarities"

 *Thoughts going over 2022-2023 notebook (reprocessing)*
 - [ ] Current setup of Rays solves structure only.
 Need some slight alteration to include causal history (one-way referenced structure) & traversal/rewrite intentions (**superposed** extremes).
 	- [ ] "Draw a line between anything and say 'what if they're the same'"